REFFIX-BR/LiaCore/replit.md

 ## Overview

 LIA CORTEX is an enterprise-grade AI middleware orchestration platform designed for TR Telecom customer service operations.
-The system acts as an intelligent router and coordinator that manages multiple specialized AI assistants (Support, Sales, Technical, Financial, etc.) powered by OpenAI's Assistants API.
-It integrates a RAG (Retrieval-Augmented Generation) knowledge base using Upstash Vector for dynamic document-based responses, enabling assistants to both perform actions through structured APIs and answer open-ended questions from company documentation.
+It acts as an intelligent router and coordinator for multiple specialized AI assistants (e.g., Support, Sales, Technical, Financial) powered by OpenAI's Assistants API.
+The platform integrates a RAG (Retrieval-Augmented Generation) knowledge base using Upstash Vector for dynamic, document-based responses, enabling assistants to perform actions via structured APIs and answer open-ended questions from company documentation.

-The platform includes a real-time supervisor monitoring dashboard that provides complete visibility into all customer interactions, allowing human supervisors to track sentiment, detect issues, and intervene when necessary.
+A real-time supervisor monitoring dashboard provides visibility into customer interactions, allowing human supervisors to track sentiment, detect issues, and intervene.
+The platform also includes a fully autonomous continuous learning system that evolves assistant prompts based on supervisor interventions and customer feedback (NPS).

 ## User Preferences